Area studies research

-In a world that's more connected – but fragmented – than ever, Area Studies has never been more important.
+In a world that's more connected – but fragmented – than ever, area studies has never been more important.

-This research area explores the fields of international relations, history, politics, economies, cultures, languages and geography across specific regions.
+This research area explores the fields of international relations, history, politics, sociology, economies, cultures, languages and geography across specific regions.
 From exploring the history of the American civil rights movement, investigating Europe's relationship with Russia, or seeking to understand the causes of conflict in West Africa, our research is helping us make sense of the world.

-Our Area Studies areas of expertise
+Our area studies areas of expertise

-Find out more about the facilities and methods that shape our Area Studies research – and learn more about our recent projects, the academic and industrial partners with whom we collaborate, and the major funders who fund our work.
+Find out more about the facilities and methods that shape our area studies research – and learn more about our recent projects, the academic and industrial partners with whom we collaborate, and the major funders who fund our work.

 We're building knowledge on conflict in West Africa, with a particular focus on issues in the West African Sahel.

-Browse our postgraduate research degrees – including PhDs and MPhils – at our Area Studies & International Development postgraduate research degrees page.
+Browse our postgraduate research degrees – including PhDs and MPhils – at our Area Studies and International Development postgraduate research degrees page.